geeksville/arduleader/README.md

 # Goal

-Have a arudplane follow a hangglider and take pictures.
+Have a arduplane follow a hang-glider and take pictures.

 ## Method
 This is my current thinking, feel free to edit...

-* Have a netbook (for ease of development do android later) on the pilot
+* Have a netbook (for ease of development no android initially) on the pilot
-* The netbook is running the backend from https://github.com/geeksville/mavelous and xmitting over 900MHz to vehicle
+* The netbook is running MAVProxy and xmitting over 900MHz to vehicle
-* custom scala app talks to local GPS and backend repeatedly setting a new desired target position for the vehicle (be careful to take into account airspeed, don't run into hang glider or cliff etc...)
+* A custom scala app talks to local GPS and backend repeatedly setting a new desired target position for the vehicle (be careful to take into account airspeed, don't run into hang glider or cliff etc...)
-* start by just slaming in new target WPs and loitering, but eventually fork loiter in navigation.pde to be smart about ridge rules, stay just outside of pilot, at the correct speed and altitude
+* Do the proof-of-concept by just slaming in new target WPs and loitering, but eventually fork loiter in navigation.pde to be smart about ridge rules, stay just outside of pilot, at the correct speed and altitude
-* properly handle return to launch when launch is above most of the flight
 * MAVProxy talks to plane via 900MHz.
 FormationLead talks to MAVProxy via UDP http://www.qgroundcontrol.org/dev/mavlink_linux_integration_tutorial
-* Eventually port to android

 * Split the app into two parts.
 One app uploads mavlink flight info for the hang-glider (per